Zukkari/testing-template/readme.md

 ### WeatherParserTest

 Create unit tests for the `WeatherParser` class.
-You'll need to change the class to make it testable.
+You'll first need to change the `WeatherParser` class to make it testable.
 Extract the cache file operations and downloading of the forecast.
-Use dependency injection and mocks to ensure the tests don't read/write any files and not download anything from the actual yr.no weather service.
+Use dependency injection and mocks to ensure the tests don't read/write any files and not download anything from the actual *yr.no* weather service.
 Don't use mockito for this task.

 Create at least the following tests: